jtlapp/electron-affinity/README.md

 }
 ```

 Proper encapsulation would have us put the restoration functionality on the class itself.
 Fortunately, Electron Affinity makes this easy to do.
 First, add a static method called `restoreClass` to each class that is to be restorable, having it take an untyped object and return an instance of the class sourced from that object.
-Second, bind a class name to class mapping of these classes to the library function `genericRestorer`, and use this bound function as your restoration function.
-For example:
+Second, bind a class-name-to-class mapping of these classes to the library function `genericRestorer`, and use this bound function as your restoration function.
+Here's an example:

 ```ts
 import type { genericRestorer } from "electron-affinity/main";